 Showcase camps are a convenient, although increasingly expensive, way to get recruited.
 Given that most college athletes don’t receive scholarships, it can be hard to see the ROI on attending showcase camps.
-It’s not that showcase camps are automatically a waste of money.
+It’s not that showcase camps (or prospect camps) are automatically a waste of money.
 But they’re certain to be if you make the following mistakes.

 1. You don’t have a realistic view of your ability and playing level.

 This one is simple, there’s no reason to attend a showcase camp with nationally ranked D1 programs and pro scouts if you play at the D2 level.
 This can cost you more than just money.
 It means that you aren’t putting yourself in front of coaches that would actually recruit you.